Find your career path in HR

 After you gain work experience in the human resources or related field, you may seek the satisfying challenges a management role offers.
 As a human resources manager, you can expect to take on more strategic responsibilities affecting the company as a whole.
 This may include overseeing company-wide training or benefits programs, developing policies and procedures, and dispute mediation and disciplinary actions.
 You may also oversee a team of employees.

-In addition to work experience, moving to a manager position may require a master’s degree, such as a master’s in business administration with a concentration in human resources.
+In addition to work experience, qualifying for a manager position may require a master’s degree, such as a master’s in business administration with a concentration in human resources.

-In addition to helping you prepare for a management role, earning an MBA can help increase your earning potential.
+In addition to helping you prepare to become an HR manager, earning an MBA can help increase your earning potential.
 Human resources managers earned a median salary of $121,220 in 2020, according to the BLS.*

 4. Training and Development Specialist